j0elW88/campus_ai_demo/project/README.md

 ### 4. Define System Prompt

-Add a `requiredPrompting.txt` file with your system behavior rules.
+Edit `requiredPrompting.txt` file with your system behavior rules.
 This file defines how the assistant should interpret, prioritize, and respond to queries.
 It will always be used as the system prompt at runtime.

 ---